Novoselytsia: History

 From 1774 to 1877, Novoselytsia was at the tripoint between the Austrian Empire (Duchy of Bukovina), the Ottoman Empire (Principality of Moldavia, later Romania), and the Russian Empire (Bessarabia Governorate).
 The larger part of the settlement belonged to the Russian Empire and the smaller to the Austro-Hungarian Monarchy.
 After the secondary customs office in Boiany was closed in 1866, Novoselytsia was the only border point between Russian Bessarabia and Austrian Bukovina.
 With the inauguration of the train connection between the Russian and the Austrian province in 1893, Novoselytsia was also the fourth train junction between the two Empires.

 Until 18 July 2020, Novoselytsia served as an administrative center of Novoselytsia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
-The area of Novoselytsia Raion was split between Chernivtsi and Dnistrovskyi Raions, with Novoselytsia being transferred to Chernivtsi Raion.
+The area of Novoselytsia Raion was split between Chernivtsi and Dniester Raions, with Novoselytsia being transferred to Chernivtsi Raion.

 Until at least 2020, in the town, there was a raion Romanian-language newspaper, Cuvantul Adevarului.